 - The refrigerant travels back to the evaporator coil to continue the process

-If you’re wondering whether it’s okay to leave your air conditioning on all day, we’ve got the answer for you!
+If you’re wondering whether it’s okay to leave your central air conditioning on all day, we’ve got the answer for you!

 Of course, the amount of electricity your unit might use is dependent on the climate, the type of air conditioning unit you have, and the temperature you like to keep your home at.